 An iCloud Drive is a wonderful option on macOS that allows the user to save data on the drive and access them from any Apple device.
 If you have synced the files on the desktop to iCloud, the respective files will be copied to the cloud storage and the desktop files or copy is removed.

 If the files and folders on your desktop are missing, chances are that these files could be moved to iCloud.
 You can log in to your iCloud account and access the files.
 Also, you can disable the feature of automatic removal

-- Click on Apple menu and select System Preferences
+- Click on the Apple menu and select System Preferences

-- Now, select iCloud and press Options button
+- Now, select iCloud and press the Options button

 - Next, uncheck Desktop & Documents Folders and click Done.